alearends/alearends/README.md

 ## ⚡Fun Facts

- - Currently, I am working on something cool! 🌟
+ - I'm currently working on something cool! 🌟
+ - I’d love to collaborate on projects with an **Agile soul** 🧘‍♂️
+ - I’m a fan of simplicity, storytelling, and meaningful work 🌱
  - I’m looking to collaborate on cool project 🚀